crustymonkey/taxman/README.md

-# taxman
+# About
-An easily expandable host level metrics collector
+An easily pluggable host level metrics collector.
+There are a number of plugins included, but it's quite easy to add your own as well.